wellington197-zz/EcomerceEletronicos/wp-content/plugins/virtue-toolkit/readme.txt

-=== Kadence Themes Toolkit ===
+=== Virtue/Ascend/Pinnacle Toolkit ===
 Contributors: britner
 Tags:
 Requires at least: 4.5
-Tested up to: 5.2.2
+Tested up to: 5.5.0
-Stable tag: 4.9.4
+Stable tag: 4.9.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Portfolio and Shortcode functionality for free Kadence WordPress Themes
+Custom Portfolio and Shortcode functionality for free Virtue, Ascend, and Pinnacle WordPress themes

 == Description ==

-Custom Portfolio and Shortcode functionality for free Kadence WordPress Themes, by Kadence Themes
+Custom Portfolio and Shortcode functionality for free Virtue, Ascend, and Pinnacle WordPress themes

 Not intended to work with any other themes.